 In the Canyon:

 The first major obstacle comes up pretty quickly after the gully-descent.
 There is a large boulder blocking the canyon with a short rappel down the front side.
 Looking down canyon, there is a slot to the right with another, shorter rappel, but it’s at an awkward angle.
 In May 2014, there was a log wedged in that slot that we could have probably down-climbed, but it seemed safer and easier rappelling right down the front.
-Plus, it was a good learning rappel for those in my group that hadn’t done it before.

 The canyon really closes in and you hop down a small waterfall.